catalyst-cooperative/pudl/docs/data_access.rst

      - Python Developer, Data Wrangler
      - Run the PUDL data processing pipeline on your own computer.
        Edit the PUDL source code and run the software tests and data validations.
-       Integrate a new data source or newly released data from one of existing sources.
+       Integrate a new data source or newly released data from one of the existing sources.

 .. _access-datasette: